abandoned-journal/site/example/_posts/2025-6-14-bee-fanfic.md

 almost white. curtain.
 Douglass could barely make the outline out of a hovering object.
 He waited, but nothing happened.

-Eventually he spoke out, breaking the silence.
-“My name’s Douglass.
-Your grace?”
-As he took a step forward, the shape shot forward, pressure against the edge of the curtain.
+Eventually he spoke out, breaking the silence. â€œMy nameâ€™s Douglass.
+Your grace?â€ As he took a step forward, the shape shot forward, pressure against the edge of the curtain.

-“You,” it said.
+â€œYou,â€ it said.

 Douglass stopped in his tracks, his second step hovering inches above the floor.
 He quickly brought it back in line with his back foot, and waited.
 The object retreated from the curtain and silence returned to the space.

-After a few minutes, Douglass cleared his throat.
-“Uhm, are you my god Dagataar?
-Your, highness?” he tried again.
-“I came at your summons.
-May Dagata-, uhh, your light shine upon you?”
+After a few minutes, Douglass cleared his throat. â€œUhm, are you my god Dagataar?
+Your, highness?â€ he tried again. â€œI came at your summons.
+May Dagata-, uhh, your light shine upon you?â€

 Quiet permeated the space as the echoes of his questions bounced along the walls.
 Sweat trailed down his forehead and the drops joined at his chin before falling to the floor.
 This perpetual state of unknown drowned him.
-He could not step forward or risk his god’s, or what he assumed to be his god’s, wrath.
+He could not step forward or risk his godâ€™s, or what he assumed to be his godâ€™s, wrath.
 He could not leave, for his orders were clear; the elevator doors would likely not open without completing whatever his task may be.
 His stasis was set in stone.

 That was when Douglass noticed it.
 Forced with the inability to move, he instead observed.
 And he observed peculiarities.
-For one, the shape of the being that he assumed to be Dagatar was… shifting.
+For one, the shape of the being that he assumed to be Dagatar wasâ€¦ shifting.
 Vibrating.
-As if it weren’t solid, but gaseous in nature behind the curtain.
+As if it werenâ€™t solid, but gaseous in nature behind the curtain.
 He also could hear tell-tale signs of exertion.
 Grunting, gasps, quiet but given the lack of background noise he could catch them.
 He also noticed that the object was ever so slightly growing in size over time.

-Patience at his limit, Douglass decided to move forward once more.
-“Sir Dagataar, I am going to walk up now, is that alright?”
-Taking the silence as a yes, Douglass tentatively took a step forward.
+Patience at his limit, Douglass decided to move forward once more. â€œSir Dagataar, I am going to walk up now, is that alright?â€ Taking the silence as a yes, Douglass tentatively took a step forward.
 No response.
-He released a breath he didn’t realize he was holding, and continued onward.
+He released a breath he didnâ€™t realize he was holding, and continued onward.
 This time, there was no response, no shout from Dagataar scolding or applauding his actions, just heavy breathing and the occasional groan.

 Douglass reached the translucent drapes and hesitated once more.
 Who was he to breach the barrier of his own accord?
-His job wasn’t to think, it was to move, carry, haul, follow orders.
+His job wasnâ€™t to think, it was to move, carry, haul, follow orders.
 He was once again overcome with the sense of being an imposter on holy ground.
 But in absence of instruction he felt he had little choice.
 In an unfortunate case of free will he pulled at the curtain, and they floated down with little resistance.